MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 > The Internet Explorer 11 desktop application will be retired and go out of support on June 15, 2022 (for a list of what’s in scope, [see the FAQ](https://techcommunity.microsoft.com/t5/windows-it-pro-blog/internet-explorer-11-desktop-app-retirement-faq/ba-p/2366549)).
 The same IE11 apps and sites you use today can open in Microsoft Edge with Internet Explorer mode.
 [Learn more here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/).

 This article provides a step-by-step guide to using Enterprise Site Discovery with Microsoft Endpoint Configuration Manager.

+> [!TIP]
+> Unless your environment requires using the step in this guide, we recommend that you use  the [Microsoft Edge deployment wizard](https://aka.ms/edgeadvisor) and script it generates to configure Enterprise Site Discovery.

 Enterprise Site Discovery can help you configure your Enterprise Mode Site List.
 Enterprise Site Discovery will help you: